 Students who need to withdraw from a program must notify their program office in writing.
-Students need to check with their advisor or the Financial Aid Office to understand the consequences of withdrawal and how it may jeopardize state or federal financial aid.
+Students need to check with their advisor and the Financial Aid Office to understand the consequences of withdrawal and how it may jeopardize state or federal financial aid.

-Readmission to a Program
+Readmission to a Program after Withdrawal

-Students who have withdrawn from a program or have not been actively enrolled for more than one year and wish to re-enter will be required to submit an application for readmission.
+Students who have withdrawn from a program or have not been actively enrolled for more than one year and wish to resume enrollment will be required to submit an application for readmission.
 Approval of that application is determined by the program director.
-Official transcripts for any subsequent coursework taken at another institution must be sent to the program's office for evaluation.
+Official transcripts for coursework taken at another institution during the time of absence from SAU must be sent to the program's office for evaluation.